 Clear your calendar – It’s going down!
 First ever CyberXchange Hackathon (CyberXchange.com) sponsored by Facebook to touch Nigerian soil.
 Come not just by yourself but your team to compete against other university and young professionals with less than 2 years experience throughout Nigeria.
 You will have the opportunity to build a hack against a cyber security issue.
-So what’s in it for you besides being part of the CyberXchange 2016, the largest cyber security conference to set foot in Nigeria? prizes, worldwide exposure of your company and university team, and so much more.
+So what’s in it for you besides being part of the CyberXchange 2016, the largest cyber security conference to set foot in Nigeria, prizes from sponsors like Aptive, worldwide exposure of your company and university team, and so much more.

 How to Register:

 - Click on the Hack-a-thon registration page to register